 The Group provides to its customers in Telecom Infrastructure Services coverage related services and access to the Group's telecom or broadcasting infrastructures to MNOs to co-locate their equipment on the Group's infrastructures, offering additional services that allow MNOs to rationalise their networks and optimise costs, through the dismantling of duplicate infrastructures (decommissioning) and building up new infrastructures (built-to-suit) in strategic sites that can offer service to one or more MNOs.
-These services have the aim to complete the deployment of 4G, reduce areas with no signal coverage and extend network densification.
-The Group acts as an independent carrier for MNOs (without an MNO as a controlling shareholder) and other telecom operators who generally require complete access to network infrastructure in order to provide services to end users.
+These services have the aim to complete the deployment of 4G and 5G in the future, reduce areas with no signal coverage and extend network densification.
+The Group acts as a neutral operator for MNOs (without an MNO as a shareholder having (i) more than 50% of the voting rights or (ii) the right to appoint or dismiss the majority of the members of the board) and other telecom operators who generally require complete access to network infrastructure in order to provide services to end users.